devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 **\(a\) Pre-build**

-This section is used for those Scripts which you want to execute before building the Docker image.
-To add a Pre-build stage, click on `Add Stage` and provide a name to your pre-stage and write your script as per your requirement.
-This will run in sequence before the docker image is built.
-You can also provide the path of the directory where the output of the script will be stored in the `Remote Directory` column.
-But this is optional to fill because many times you run scripts which do not provide any output.
+This section is used for those steps which you want to execute before building the Docker image.
+To add a `Pre-build stage`, click on `Add Stage` and provide a name to your pre-stage and write your script as per your requirement.
+These stages will run in sequence before the docker image is built.
+Optionally, you can also provide the path of the directory where the output of the script will be stored locally.

 You can add one or more than one stage in a CI Pipeline.